Drug cartel

 A drug cartel is a criminal organization composed of independent drug lords who collude with each other in order to improve their profits and dominate the illegal drug trade.
 Drug cartels form with the purpose of controlling the supply of the illegal drug trade and maintaining prices at a high level.
 The formations of drug cartels are common in Latin American countries.
 Rivalries between multiple drug cartels cause them to wage turf wars against each other.
-Drug cartels often transport both drugs and narcotics, and most often the term "Narcotics cartel" is not used to describe an organization that transports the latter legally defined set of illegal substances, such as marijuana.
+The term "narcotics cartel" is sometimes used to describe an organization that sells and trafficks narcotics (defined as substances that are illegal, such as cocaine in most places), but this term is not always used accurately as cartels can traffick eg. marijuana in jurisdictions where it is not illegal.

 Structure

-The basic structure of a drug cartel is as follows:

 Falcons

 Considered as the "eyes and ears" of the streets, the "falcons" are the lowest rank in any drug cartel.
 They are scouts, who are responsible for conducting reconnaissance, such as reporting the activities of the police, the military and rival groups.